scadagenius/erxsyslog/README.md

     This project includes two docker files: dockerfile to build the image and docker-compose.yaml for compose.
     In future version I may have docker-image which can directly be deployed from docker hub!

+**How to use it?**

+    In few simple steps you can get it working.
+    1. Clone the repository (Basically get all the files to your computer from github)
+    2. Modify the config.yaml file as mentioned above in the Config section
+    3. Modify configuration of EdgeRouter X to send syslog information to this application as mentioned above in the requirements section #3
+    4. There are 2 different ways to run it.
+        a.
+Run using python command from the folder you have all files python3 erx_main.py .
+        b.
+Use docker-compose command
+            Modify two lines in the file docker-compose.yaml to point your current folder like shown below Line #6 to
+                context: . # Folder name where you have cloned files Line #12 to
+                - .:/config # Folder name where you have config file And then run the command (you may have to run with sudo) docker docker-compose up -d